sravan-ankireddy/sravan-ankireddy.github.io/_pages/about.md

 ---

 I am a Ph.D candidate in the department of ECE at the University of Texas at Austin, advised by <a href='http://sites.utexas.edu/hkim/'> Hyeji Kim </a>.
 I am broadly interested in problems at the intersection of Deep Learning and Information Theory.
-My current research interests include leveraging foundation models for learning robust representations from multi-modal datatsets that enable continual learning across models and tasks.
-Additionally, I am also interested in neural image compression and generative models for synthetic datasets.
+My current research focuses on using vision and foundation model priors to build ultra-low rate image compression schemes.
+Additionally, I am also interested deep learning for tabular datasets and generative models for synthetic datasets.

 Previously, I also worked on deep learning based channel coding schemes for PHY layer communication.